RTI Talks Archive

 December 10, 2012 • Linda Wernikoff, M.A., Michelle A. Duda, Ph.D., BCBA-D, Sally Helton, M.S.

-Join Linda Wernikoff, Michelle Duda, and Sally Helton during our next RTI Talk as they answer your questions about "Building Implementation Capacity for RTI” at the state, district, and local levels.
-They will provide specific strategies that lead to sustainable and high fidelity implementation of effective literacy programs.
-The presenters will share their experiences implementing the Active Implementation Frameworks and scaling up successful innovations resulting in positive student outcomes.
+Linda Wernikoff, Michelle Duda, and Sally Helton answered your questions about "Building Implementation Capacity for RTI” at the state, district, and local levels.
+They provided specific strategies that lead to sustainable and high fidelity implementation of effective literacy programs.
+The presenters also shared their experiences implementing the Active Implementation Frameworks and scaling up successful innovations resulting in positive student outcomes.

 October 24, 2012 • Jonathan G. Ross

-Join Jonathan Ross as he explores the application of multi-tiered systems of support (MTSS) in middle school settings and answers your questions about key issues.
-He will offer specific tips for how school teams can work together to introduce and sustain MTSS.
-Mr. Ross will also offer examples to illustrate the application of RTI practices that increase student achievement for academics and behavior at the middle school level.
+Jonathan Ross explored the application of multi-tier system of supports (MTSS) in middle school settings and answered your questions about key issues.
+He offered specific tips for how school teams can work together to introduce and sustain MTSS.
+Mr. Ross also offered examples to illustrate the application of RTI practices that increase student achievement for academics and behavior at the middle school level.

 Colorado’s RTI Implementation Rubrics